On this site we know Antoine Vérard mostly for his great and influential editions of Danse Macabre.

-Guillaume Godard has produced a dance of death that one could easily take for Simon Vostre's.
-They are slightly more clumsy and the scenes (except for the first three) are laterally inverted so Death stands to the right of the person.
+This series could easily be taken for Simon Vostre's.
+They are slightly more clumsy and caricatured, but on the whole quite similar.
+Except for the first three (i.e. pope-emperor-cardinal) the scenes are all laterally inverted so Death stands to the right of the person.

 Guillaume Godard has also copied another dance of death, but we'll return to that later.
-First we'll look at a variant by Thielman Kerver.
+First we'll look at a variant by Jean de Coulonces.